Ashland-jp/NetgearPiZero2W/README.md

 ### 3. Modifying the iPhone Charger

+- I cut open the 1 amp iPhone charger leaving 90% intact only removing one side.
-- Open up the old 1A iPhone charger and solder the leads to the outlet prongs.
-This will be used to power the Raspberry Pi.
+- I then soldered the leads to the outlet prongs.
 - Secure the soldered connections with hot glue to ensure durability and safety.
+ This will be used to power the Raspberry Pi safely.
 ### 4. Integration into the Extender Case

 - Place the Raspberry Pi Zero2W into the now-empty WiFi extender case.
 Position it carefully to maximize space and airflow.